mathboy7/CTF/2018 Codegate Quals/SuperFTP/README.md

 6. exit
 7, 8 -> hidden menus

-There is info pointer for manage account information at $ebp-0x20 of main stack.
+There is **info_ptr** pointer for manage account information at $ebp-0x20 of main stack.
+The members of info structure are:
 ```c
 struct info
 {